kehantan/labbook/docs/buffers_solutions/2_dmem.rst

 =======

 * 2% DMEM is used for cell culture related to virus.
-* Needs to be prepared in biosafety cabinet.
+* Need to be prepared in biosafety cabinet.

 Requires